Hypetreme/pauper/README.md

 Search for a card by name or choose a card.
 Then put card in one of the categories by pressing "B", "C" or "S" button on the site.
-Searching for cards is pretty flexible, you don't have to type the exact card name, you can just type some of the words of the letters.
+Searching for cards is pretty flexible, you don't have to type the exact card name, you can just type some of the words or letters.
 Search works similarly to Scryfall's own search.

 Designed to be as responsive as possible on mobile devices.
 Powered by Scryfall API.